-This is true in the on-screen world, but nowhere else.
+This is true in the on-screen world, but not elsewhere.
 When every finger swipe brings about a response of colors and shapes and sounds, a child’s brain responds gleefully with the neurotransmitter dopamine, the key component in our reward system that is associated with feelings of pleasure.
-Dopamine hits in the brain can feel almost addictive, and when a child gets too used to an immediate stimuli response, he will learn to always prefer smartphone-style interaction—that is, immediate gratification and response—over real-world connection.
+Dopamine hits in the brain can feel almost addictive, and when a child gets too used to an immediate stimuli response, he may learn to prefer smartphone-style interaction—that is, immediate gratification and response—over a real-world connection.

 Don’t trash those tablets for good

-Despite the danger that overexposure to smartphones can pose for young brains, there are a lot of benefits to letting little ones use technology.
+Despite the risks, there are a lot of benefits to letting little ones use technology.
 Once a child is over the age of two, feel free to allow limited screen time—think an hour, max, of playing with tablets and iPhones each day—to help develop coordination, hone quick reactions, and even sharpen language skills.
 As with all the other toys and tools available to your developing child, smartphone use should stay in moderation, and never stand in for human interaction or real-world face time.